genesis-community/minio-genesis-kit/MANUAL.md

 ## Minio Related Configuration
 * `port` (default: `9000`) -  the port for Minio to listen on

+## Features

+# Single Instance vs Distributed
+Minio can be deployed using a single or multiple instances depending on your needs.
+Upon running `genesis new` you will be prompted for the number of instances you would like to deploy minio over.

 ## Cloud Config
 he Minio Genesis Kit expects a defined `persistent_disk_type` named `minio`.